Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx14-get-commitment-tx.md

 If you noticed the `type` field, that would have given it away as well.
 Remember, the `to_remote` is a P2WPKH, while the `to_local` is a P2WSH.

-However, another way to tell which is which is by the *size* of the "asm", which is meant to be a human-readable script.
+However, another way to tell which is which is by the *length* of the "asm", which is meant to be a human-readable script.
 The `0` stands for `OP_0` and the data after is the hash!
-If you recall, the `to_remote` takes the HASH160 (results in 20 bytes) of the Public Key, while the `to_remote` takes the SHA256 (results in 32 bytes) of the witness script.
+If you recall, the `to_remote` takes the HASH160 (results in 20 bytes) of the public key, while the `to_local` takes the SHA256 (results in 32 bytes) of the witness script.
 So the `to_local` will be longer!
 ```
 "vout": [
   {